austenpturner/ScrabbleDabble/README.md

-# ScrabbleDabble # Scrab Dab
+# ScrabbleDabble

-This is the name of our first project, yay!
+A fun word game to help you practice your Scrabble skills.
+Spell as many words as you can before the time runs out!